Raspberry Pi 4

 • Change this line to dtparam=audio=on

-• Make sure to uncomment this line while you are updating it.
+• Make sure to uncomment this line while updating.

-• Uncomment lines Rotate size (ROTATESIZE) and Rotate Generations (ROTATEGENS)
+• Uncomment the lines Rotate size (ROTATESIZE) and Rotate Generations (ROTATEGENS)

 • Set ROTATESIZE to 1000000.